EuroPython/website/data/pages-content/wasm.md

 ## Registration

-You need to have a valid EuroPython ticket to participate.
-Purchase a EuroPython ticket [here](/ticket), if you haven't already.
+You need to have a valid EuroPython in-person ticket ([Conference, Tutorial or Combined](tickets#ticket-types)) to participate.
+Purchase a EuroPython ticket [here](/tickets), if you haven't already.

 The event is limited to 40 participants.
 If there is a topic you would like to present, please indicate it in the form and fill it early.
 Time slots are of 30min at most (10 min of presentation + 20 min for questions/discussion).